OpenBankProject/OBP-Hydra-Identity-Provider/README.md

 ReadTransactionsDetail
 ```

-make the application.properties file near to obp-hydra-auth2-xxx.jar
+make the application.properties file in the same folder obp-hydra-auth2-xxx.jar

 execute command to start this project: `java -jar obp-hydra-auth2-xxx.jar`